 Below we offer a collection of 6 packaging design projects that have caught our eye, developed by students of universities around the world:

-The package Neato Burrito is designed by studentsKelsey Byrd, Haley Ellis, Marcus Mrazeck, Elizabeth Sweeney University of Clemson, SC, USA.
-The design challenge was to design an innovative and simple packaging that would allow to eat taco and burrito on-the-go without getting dirty.
+The Neato Burrito package was designed by the students Kelsey Byrd, Haley Ellis, Marcus Mrazeck, Elizabeth Sweeney of Clemson University, SC, USA.
+The design challenge was to devise an innovative and simple packaging that would allow you to eat taco and burrito on-the-go without getting dirty.

-The Australian studentYunyeen Yong He has created this packaging design for a fictitious company, which produces fresh juices dedicated to young students of nursery and primary school.
-The issue highlighted is playful, the container shape is inspired by a fruit sliced and font used, which seems handwritten, it reaffirms the playful aspect and fun.
+The Australian student Yunyeen Yong conceived this packaging design for a fictitious company, which produces fresh fruit juices dedicated to young elementary and kindergarten students.
+The highlighted aspect is the playful one, the shape of the container is inspired by a sliced fruit and the font used, which seems written by hand, reaffirms the playful and fun aspect.

-Swedish studentNiklas Hessman, Has designed a packaging for oatmeal or cereal useful for a quick snack to break the morning, that is broken in half just as quickly.
+The Swedish student Niklas Hessman, has designed a packaging for oatmeal or cereals useful for a quick snack to break the morning, which breaks in half just as quickly.